Greenhouse gas emissions in Reykjavík

 Reykjavík is a growing city with ambitious plans to increase homes and residents until 2030.
 It's important to monitor these emissions and take action to ensure growth has minimal impact on the climate and environment.

-Total waste emissions decrease
+Total waste emissions grow year-over-year

 It's important to monitor developments.
 We compile community emissions trends within city limits and emissions from our operations.
 We aim for even better real-time oversight of each facility.
 Now it's time to roll up our sleeves and accelerate efforts.